 Problem / Solution

 In different forms of communication, be it a project proposal, business case, or executive summary, the most common information included is a problem and a solution.
-Similarly, different forms of presenting and producing content, be it the pyramid principle or SCQA, the writing style entails the same.
-One pagers often involve explaining the problem, no matter how briefly, and elaborating upon the potential solution.
+Similarly, in different forms of presenting and producing content, be it the pyramid principle or SCQA, the writing style entails the same.
+One pagers often involves explaining the problem, no matter how briefly, and elaborating upon the potential solution.
 When used for marketing and sales purposes, this would also come with a call to action.

 Business Model